5 Main Causes of Back Pain

 4. Skeletal irregularities

-There are a few different skeletal irregularities but scoliosis is one of the most common.
+There are a few different skeletal irregularities that lead to low back pain but scoliosis is one of the most common.
 Scoliosis is a sideways curvature of the spine that can occur during the growth spurt just before puberty.

 Often the cause of scoliosis is unknown, but it can be caused by conditions such as cerebral palsy or muscular dystrophy.
 Most cases of scoliosis are mild, but some can be painful and distressingly disabling.